hashicorp/vscode-terraform/BUILDING.md

 ## Prerequisites

-Building requires docker to generate the `hcl`/`hil` wrapper library.
+Building requires `docker` to generate the `hcl`/`hil` wrapper library.
+You can install *docker* from your distributions repositories or from [docker.com](https://www.docker.com).

+I personally develop on both Mac and Windows so both work perfectly fine for development.

 ## Getting started